Volodymyr Okarynskyi: Biography

-He held permanent columns dedicated to the history of Ternopil and the history of Ukraine in the "Ternopil newspaper" (2003–2004).
-Member of the editorial board of the encyclopedic publication "Ternopil region.
-History of cities and villages" (2014) and the International Association of humanitarians (2018).
+Between 2003 and 2004, he authored regular columns dedicated to the history of Ternopil and Ukraine for the Ternopilska Hazeta.
+He is also a member of the editorial board for the encyclopedic publication Ternopilshchyna.
+History of cities and villages (2014) and has been a member of the International Association for the Humanities from 2018.
+He is a contributor to the Great Ukrainian Encyclopedia.